-In Sources of Power: How People Make Decisions (review coming soon), Gary Klein writes:
+In Sources of Power: How People Make Decisions, Gary Klein writes:

 Kahneman, Slovic, and Tversky (1982) present a range of studies showing that decision makers use a variety of heuristics, simple procedures that usually produce an answer but are not foolproof. … The research strategy was not to demonstrate how poorly we make judgments but to use these findings to uncover the cognitive processes underlying judgments of likelihood.